Mostovoy tests positive, cut from Russia’s Euro 2020 squad

 Russia is scheduled to play its opening Euro 2020 match against Belgium on Saturday in St. Petersburg.

 Mostovoy made his debut for Russia last year and played eight of the team’s last 11 games, mostly as a substitute.

 Evgeniev’s only appearance for his country was in a 5-0 loss to Serbia last year.
+He had been with the team at a training camp in the run-up to the tournament.

 Sweden and Spain have both reported positive results from coronavirus tests but haven’t yet opted to replace the affected players.